GeekCQ/cf-set-ciphers/README.md

 ### Script options

--   List zones and their names:
+-   List zoneID's and their names:
+    *python cf-set-ciphers.py -lz*
 <!-- -->

 -   List the current ciphers for the specified zone: